 Publication date: 11th April 1960

 Three of the stories are more or less traditional Bond stories in short form.
 These are From A View to a Kill, For Your Eyes Only and Risico.
 The remainder, Quantum of Solace and The Hildebrand Rarity are something of oddities that allowed Fleming to experiment with his writing.
 The former was first published in the November 1959 edition of Modern Woman’s Magazine.

-While the short story collection disappointed many when first published, they work well and showcase a different style to Fleming.
+While the short story collection disappointed many when first published, the stories work well and showcase a different side of Fleming’s writing.

 What we say

 Of the five stories, From A View To A Kill, For Your Eyes Only and Risico contain many of the established Bond elements.
 They are precisely what you’d expect to read about James Bond in short form.
 However, the other two are very different and quite unexpected.